Student Spotlight: Aspiring Law Student Raises The Bar

 “I have had a lot of different ideas for careers I’ve wanted to go into over the years,” says graduate Nora Geib.
 “But they’ve mostly been centered around politics and law.”

-In Visions’ University Prep program, Nora found the support she needed to chart her career and plan her life after high school while developing essential skills like time management and personal accountability.
+In Visions’ University Prep program, Nora found the support she needed to chart her career and plan her life after high school.
+She developed essential skills like time management and personal accountability.

 “Managing my own schedule was great for me,” says Nora.
 “Managing what work I need to get done mostly on my own was fairly natural.”

 Nora tackled her coursework with determination, working hard to progress at her own pace.
-As part of the Find Your Voice writing class, Nora had the opportunity to write and share her original work in a published book, even returning to mentor middle school students after she had completed the course.
-She also had a chance to get a headstart on her college credits with the support of her teachers and counselors, developing her French skills while earning her high school diploma.
+As part of the Find Your Voice writing class, Nora had the opportunity to write and share her original work in a published book.
+She even returned to mentor middle school students after she had completed the course.
+She also got a headstart on her college credits with the support of her teachers and counselors, developing her French skills while earning her high school diploma.

 “My relationship with my mentor teacher Ms. Nichols was great,” says Nora.
 “She was very encouraging and was always very supportive; I enjoyed having her as a teacher.”